JHU Student Pre-Health Organizations

-Alpha Epsilon Delta (AE?) is an international honor society for pre-medical students and the largest pre-med organization in the United States.
-AE? is also the world's largest honor society exclusively serving pre-medical education, with a membership exceeding 124,000 in 174 chapters.
-AE? at Johns Hopkins is involved in a number of activities in addition to its being a portal for members and other premeds to receive guidance and assistance through the medical school preparation process.
+Alpha Epsilon Delta (AED) is an international honor society for pre-medical students and the largest pre-med organization in the United States.
+AED is also the world's largest honor society exclusively serving pre-medical education, with a membership exceeding 124,000 in 174 chapters.
+AED at Johns Hopkins is involved in a number of activities in addition to its being a portal for members and other premeds to receive guidance and assistance through the medical school preparation process.
 Some of these activities include medically-related community service events, mentoring underclassmen students, tutoring for premedical classes, and a lecture series each semester that brings prominent names in the medical profession to speak to undergraduates.

 Lamda Epsilon Mu

 Lamda Epsilon Mu, the Latino Pre-Health Honor Society, has been established to empower and inspire pre-health students to address and solve the health care disparities affecting the under-privileged Latino population.
 The Latino Pre-Health Honor Society serves to break the barriers hindering students from becoming great medical doctors by providing the needed assistance to make them more qualified candidates for medical school.
 You do not have to be Latino in order to be eligible for the honor society.
 If you have any questions, please email: